Summary - Acknowledgment of Truths

 4. BUILDING RELATIONSHIPS WITH ANISHINAABE PEOPLES OF WABIGOON LAKE OJIBWAY NATION AND OTHER INDIGENOUS GROUPS IN CANADA

-This document outlines the NWMO's framework for Indigenous engagement regarding the Revell Site Deep Geological Repository (DGR).
-It highlights a twenty-year hi...
+This document outlines the Nuclear Waste Management Organization's (NWMO) framework for Indigenous engagement regarding the Deep Geological Repository (DGR) for...

 5. PUBLIC AND INTERESTED PARTIES ENGAGEMENT